pgconreaux/junit-test/README.md

 ### Description

 The `if` statement checks that `successfulMessages` is empty to allow adding a recipient to the messages.
-However, the logic should check that 'successfulMessages` is _non-empty_.
+However, the logic should check that `successfulMessages` is _non-empty_.

 ### Test Escape